vorticalbox/mongo-toolkit/README.md

 first = my_collection.find_one()

-# a list of collections is avalilble
+# a list of collections is available

 print(database.list_collections()) # ['my_collection']